godfreybrew/SecurityAura/README.md

 - [Best Linux Penetration Testing Distributions @ CyberPunk](https://www.cyberpunk.rs/category/pentest-linux-distros) - Description of main penetration testing distributions
 - [Security @ Distrowatch](http://distrowatch.com/search.php?category=Security) - Website dedicated to talking about, reviewing and keeping up to date with open source operating systems
 - [Hardening Windows 10](https://www.hardenwindows10forsecurity.com/) - Guide for hardening Windows 10

+## Datastores

+- [databunker](https://databunker.org/) - Databunker is an address book on steroids for storing personal data.
+GDPR and encryption are out of the box.
+- [acra](https://github.com/cossacklabs/acra) - Database security suite: proxy for data protection with transparent "on the fly" data encryption, data masking and tokenization, SQL firewall (SQL injections prevention), intrusion detection system.
+- [blackbox](https://github.com/StackExchange/blackbox) - Safely store secrets in a VCS repo using GPG
+- [confidant](https://github.com/lyft/confidant) - Stores secrets in AWS DynamoDB, encrypted at rest and integrates with IAM
+- [dotgpg](https://github.com/ConradIrwin/dotgpg) - A tool for backing up and versioning your production secrets or shared passwords securely and easily.
+- [redoctober](https://github.com/cloudflare/redoctober) - Server for two-man rule style file encryption and decryption.
+- [aws-vault](https://github.com/99designs/aws-vault) - Store AWS credentials in the OSX Keychain or an encrypted file
+- [credstash](https://github.com/fugue/credstash) - Store secrets using AWS KMS and DynamoDB
+- [chamber](https://github.com/segmentio/chamber) - Store secrets using AWS KMS and SSM Parameter Store
+- [Safe](https://github.com/starkandwayne/safe) - A Vault CLI that makes reading from and writing to the Vault easier to do.
+- [Sops](https://github.com/mozilla/sops) - An editor of encrypted files that supports YAML, JSON and BINARY formats and encrypts with AWS KMS and PGP.
+- [passbolt](https://www.passbolt.com/) - The password manager your team was waiting for.
+Free, open source, extensible, based on OpenPGP.
+- [passpie](https://github.com/marcwebbie/passpie) - Multiplatform command-line password manager
+- [Vault](https://www.vaultproject.io/) - An encrypted datastore secure enough to hold environment and application secrets.
+- [LunaSec](https://github.com/lunasec-io/lunasec) - Database for PII with automatic encryption/tokenization, sandboxed components for handling data, and centralized authorization controls.